manuelfs/babymaker/bmaker/genfiles/README.md

 available disk space.
 To prevent `/scratch/babymaker` from becoming full, it accepts options specifying an absolute (`--abs_limit`) and relative (`--rel_limit`) amount of disk space to leave empty.
-If the cache is becoming too full, it will delete the least recently modified files in the cache until it has space for the new files.
-In the extreme scenario where the cache is nearly full with recently modified files and being access by multiple processes, this can result in one process deleting a cached file that is being read by another.
+If the cache is becoming too full, it will delete the least recently used files in the cache until it has space for the new files.
+In the extreme scenario where the cache is nearly full with recently used files and being access by multiple processes, this can result in one process deleting a cached file that is being read by another.
 Hopefully this occurs very rarely, but the option